 July 17: A U.S. delegation led by Deputy Secretary of State John Sullivan meets with a Russian delegation led by Deputy Foreign Minister Sergei Ryabkov in Geneva to discuss the prospect of a trilateral nuclear arms-control agreement with China.

-August 2: The U.S. formally withdraws from the Intermediate-Range Nuclear Forces Treaty.
+August 2: The U.S. formally withdraws from the Intermediate-Range Nuclear Forces (INF) Treaty.

 August 7: U.S. Ambassador to Russia John Huntsman resigns, effective October 3.